ashtrobe/notpixel4/README.md

 7. Now Open and configure `config.js`.

-8. Now back to the `notpixel-bot` folder
+8. Now back to the `notpixel4` folder

 9. To start the app open your `Command Prompt` or `Power Shell` again and run
     ```